 SocialJusticeBooks.org provides recommended articles on multicultural children’s literature and critical literacy by some of the leading scholars in the field.

 Teaching for Change staff and board encourage everyone to support indie bookstores and public libraries.
-On this site, the titles are linked to Powells.com, an independent, unionized bookstore based in Portland, Oregon.
-A small percentage of book purchases through the links to Powell from this site support Teaching for Change.
+On this site, the titles are linked to Bookshop.org, an indie bookstore platform, or to Powells.com, an independent, unionized bookstore based in Portland, Oregon.
+A small percentage of book purchases through these links goes to Teaching for Change.

 Wherever you shop, boycott anti-labor and anti-indie bookstore Amazon.